accesstowords/accesstowords.github.io/solutions/gazette.md

 ---
-title: Robotica Gazette
+title: Access to Words Gazette
 layout: solutionsubpage
 ---

-# Public information and notices can become accessible to Deaf sign language users by adding a Robotica Gazette QR code
+# Public information and notices can become accessible to Deaf sign language users by adding a Access to Words accesible communication QR code

 Gazette provides a glimpse into the future of public information delivery.
 Supplement information signs, leaflets, brochures, and all printed material with a Gazette QR Code to present the information directly on the end users’ own phone, in spoken, written and sign language forms.
 Gazette increases user-engagement insight, while simultaneously ensuring sign language users are able to enjoy the experience with equity to hearing and reading visitors.
 No app download is required.
 Gazette utilises the built-in camera and web browsers apps.
 And no personal information collected -  Gazette is considerate of privacy, and compliant with data-collection regulations.